World’s most popular open source database.

 Configure and deploy a relational database management system used by enterprises and small businesses alike.
 MySQL, or MariaDB for Linux distributions, is primarily used for web and server applications, including as a component of the industry-standard LAMP and LEMP stacks.
 MySQL/MariaDB is a popular choice for high-growth environments and the developers who maintain them due to its reliability, out-of-the-box security, and flexibility in order to scale.

-Launch MySQL/MariaDB with Linode’s One-Click to start building your own database.
+Launch the RDS of your choice with Linode’s MySQL / MariaDB Database One-Click App start building your own database.

 |MySQL User||The user for your MySQLDB database.
 Required.|